fitch22/JetsonDoorbell/README.md

 https://cloudconvert.com/audio-converter
 Or you can use an application such as [Audacity](https://www.audacityteam.org/).
 Audacity can do much more than convert, you can also adjust the tonal balance of the tune which can help with small, less than ideal speakers.

+One tune you definitely want to get is the [Jetson's Doorbell](https://orangefreesounds.com/jetsons-doorbell/), just remember to convert it to a WAVE file.

 ## Building the Firmware

 Jetson Doorbell uses an ESP32-S3-N4 module running at 240MHz.